prisma/prisma-examples/optimize/optimize-full-table-scan/README.md

-# Prisma Optimize Setup and Usage Example
+# Prisma Optimize Example: Applying the "Full Table Scans Caused by LIKE Operations" Recommendation

-This repository demonstrates how to set up and use [Prisma Optimize](https://pris.ly/optimize).
+This repository demonstrates how to set up and use [Prisma Optimize](https://pris.ly/optimize) and focuses on applying the [**Full Table Scans Caused by LIKE Operations**](https://pris.ly/optimize/r/full-table-scan) recommendation.

 ## Prerequisites